QuEST-Kit/QuEST/README.md

 View the API [here](https://aniabrown.github.io/QuEST/qubits_8h.html), and the full documentation at https://aniabrown.github.io/QuEST/

+> For developers: To recreate the full documentation after making changes to the code, run doxygen doxyconf in the root directory.
+This will generate documentation in Doxygen_doc/html, and can be accessed through index.html in that folder.

 ## Acknowledgements

 QuEST uses the [mt19937ar](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/emt19937ar.html) Mersenne Twister algorithm for random number generation, under the BSD licence.